probcomp/Venturecxx/HACKING.md

 ------

 We use pylint to maintain a Python code style.
-The normative style file is in `tool/pylintrc`.
+The normative style files are `tool/pylintrc-<version>`.
 A number of existing style violations are grandfathered, but we try not to introduce new ones.

+- Pylint message exclusion lists are not forward or backward compatible, so we maintain separate style files for each of the Pylint versions that people use.

-- You can run pylint in batch mode using the Venture style with, e.g., `pylint --rcfile=tool/pylintrc backend/lite/wttree.py`
+- You can run pylint in batch mode using the Venture style with, e.g., `pylint --rcfile=tool/pylintrc-<version> backend/lite/wttree.py` where `<version>` is your Pylint version number, like 1.5.1.

 - Pylint is more useful if the feedback is instantaneous.
 If you edit in Emacs, this can be achieved using Flymake Mode: